sgharms/website/source/guides/router_primer.md

 [EventList]: http://docs.emberjs.com/symbols/Ember.View.html
 <!-- }}}1 -->

-## Acknoledgements
+## Acknowledgments

 Big thanks to the Ember core team I owe a special thanks to Trek G. for his review of this document, encouragement, and his efforts in documentation of this toolkit.